L12161/mixture_pert/README.md

 The code covers three things:

-1. **Synthetic experiments** — mean-squared-error (MSE) and L1 comparisons of the mixture mechanism against GRR, UE, and OLH baselines on synthetic data.
+1. **Synthetic experiments** — mean-squared-error (MSE) and L1 comparisons of the mixture mechanism against GRR, UE, and GRR baselines on synthetic (uniform single attribute and multi-attribute dataset) data.
-2. **Real-data experiments** — the same comparisons driven by an empirical per-user, per-attribute privacy-budget distribution (PubMed-derived).
+2. **Real-data experiments** — the same comparisons driven by an empirical and theoreticl per-user, per-attribute privacy-budget distribution (multi-attribute dataset : UCI Adult Dataset, Single Attribute Dataset:Kosarak and Retail ).
-3. **Parameter optimization** — solving for the optimal mechanism parameters (`a, b, alpha, p, q`) at each privacy level, and the RDP-to-DP conversion analysis used for the budget-accounting heatmap.
+3. **Heatmap Visualizations** — RDP-to-DP conversion analysis used for the budget-accounting heatmap.
+THis helps to show how the privacy budget was managed before and after deploying moments accountant.

+There is separate codes for the baseline LDP mechaanisms and the adaptive LDP mechanisms.
+The baaseline mechanism involves uniform (strongest privacy budget) allocation of privacy budget across all the users, and aadaptive mechanism involves comparison with ID-LDP.

 ---